Ecuador travel blog by Mark Berman -

 a water park Parque Acuatico, an indigenous center Centro Indigena Nucanchi Allpa, an exotic birds park Parque Real de Aves Exoticas, botanical gardens

-the park 12 de Mayo which is nothing special and the cathedral across the road.
+The central park 12 de Mayo has the cathedral across the road.

 Animals at Parque Real